jennyosato/pykuda2/docs/reference/index.md

-This part of the project documentation focuses on an **information-oriented** approach.
+This provides implementation details of `pykuda2`.
 Use it as a reference for the technical implementation of the `pykuda2` project code.